 BY VERONIQUE DE RUGY

 Attention readers: Mark Shields is off this week.
-Please enjoy this column by Veronique de Rugy.
+Please enjoy the following column by Veronique de Rugy.

 Veronique de Rugy is a senior research fellow at the Mercatus Center at George Mason University.
 To find out more about Veronique de Rugy and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.